 Wednesdays and Thursdays the child is with the other parent, with the parents then alternating

 Friday through Monday morning to school.
 Older children may live with the parents for alternating

-one week or two week periods.
-However, for joint physical custody arrangements to work effectively,
+weekly periods.
+However, for joint physical custody arrangements to work effectively, the

 their children.
 It is also greatly helpful if the parents reside in relative close proximity,